Mecano (album)

-Mecano is the debut studio album recorded by Spanish synth-pop homonymous band Mecano, released on April 5, 1982 under the label Discos CBS.
+Mecano is the debut studio album recorded by Spanish synth-pop band Mecano, released on April 5, 1982, under the label Discos CBS.

 The album spawned five singles, "Hoy No Me Puedo Levantar", "Perdido en mi Habitación", "Me Colé en Una Fiesta", "Maquillaje" and "No Me Enseñen la Lección", all of them receiving pop culture popularity in Spain.
-While two of them made it to number one in the Spanish Airplays.
-Those being "Me Colé en Una Fiesta" and "Maquillaje".
-Both spending a week at the top of the charts, while the first of them spent six week stop the Spanish Singles Sales Chart.
-While "Hoy No Me Puedo Levantar" and "Perdido en mi Habitación" made it into the top 10 of the Spanish charts, peaking at number four and number two respectively.
+While two of them made it to number one in the Spanish Airplays, those being "Me Colé en Una Fiesta" and "Maquillaje".
+Both spending a week at the top of the charts, while the first of them spent six weeks atop the Spanish Singles Sales Chart.
+While "Hoy No Me Puedo Levantar" and "Perdido en mi Habitación" made it into the top 10 of the Spanish charts, peaking at number four and number two, respectively.

-Mecano is one of the most commercially successful Spanish albums of all time, selling not much after its release 350.000 pure units and by the end of the year it had already sold over 1.000.000 only in Spain.
-Thus elevating Mecano to become the best selling Spanish group and artist of the moment.
+Mecano is one of the most commercially successful Spanish albums of all time, selling not much after its release 350,000 pure units and by the end of the year it had already sold over 1,000,000 in Spain alone, thus elevating Mecano to become the best-selling Spanish group and artist of the moment.

-With a refreshing style of music, Mecano crowned the homonymous band as the new music sensations in Spain back in the early 80s, receiving a commercial and critic success.
+With a refreshing style of music, Mecano crowned the band as the new music sensations in Spain back in the early 1980s, becoming a commercial and critical success.

 AllMusic rated the album with four out of five stars, adding, "Mecano is their first record, and one of their most popular, a glamorous effort in which listeners can already appreciate Nacho Cano's brilliant mind for composition.
 Synths and electronic devices mixed with poppy melodies and Torroja's sweet voice are heard throughout the record, forming a style that became the group's personal trademark from then on".

-Mecano is better known in popular slang as the clock album due to the large clock that appears on the cover.
-In the 2005 re-issue a new track "Quiero Vivir En La Ciudad" was included as a bonus track.
+Mecano is better known in popular slang as the clock album due to the large clock that appears on the cover (although there is an alternate cover version, mainly marketed in Latin America in the late 1980s due to Mecano's success after changing record companies, in which they are shown standing idly over a backdrop scenery reminiscent of Roman ruins).
+In the 2005 re-issue a new track, "Quiero Vivir En La Ciudad", was included as a bonus track.
+With its 2023 pressing vinyl format Mecano increased in popularity, debuting at number 7 in the PROMUSICAE most popular vinyl list.